Lin-Group-at-UMass/Seq2Seq-IR/README.md

 ## Questions, Comments, or Concerns?

-For code related issues, please open a issue.
-For all other discussion, please open in the discussion tab.
+For anything code related, please open an issue.
+Otherwise, please open a discussion tab.

 ---